Emerging Areas in Risk Reduction and Estimating Risk

 RPFNA uses a thin needle to remove cells from about 10 areas near the areola.

-This procedure is more invasive and causes more discomfort than ductal lavage, nipple aspiration or fine needle aspiration done for diagnosis.
+This procedure is more invasive and causes more discomfort than ductal lavage or nipple aspiration.

 RPFNA is not recommended for use outside of a clinical trial .